the-lstv/LS/docs/index.md

     <!-- I recommend using the utility to get the links: https://lstv.space/tools/ls-loader -->
 </head>
 ```
+These expose LS as a global.

 > [!WARNING]
-> By using this method, you need to manually specify components per JS/CSS and ensure they match.
+> By using this method, you need to manually specify JS/CSS components and ensure they match.
 > Want an easier way?
-Try this -> [utility](https://lstv.space/tools/ls-loader) <- that generates the correct tags/URLs for you based on which components/styles you need! (or try Akeno)
+Try this [utility](https://lstv.space/tools/ls-loader) that generates the correct tags/URLs for you based on which components/styles you need!

 <br>